ViRGIS-Team/gdal-upm/README.md

 The [Geospatial Data Abstraction Layer](https://gdal.org//) (GDAL) is a translator library for raster and vector geospatial data formats that is released under an X/MIT style Open Source License by the Open Source Geospatial Foundation.
 It provides a single data model for multiple supported data formats.

-This repo is a Unity Package for using GDAL in a project.
+This repo is a Unity Package for using GDAL in a Unity project.

 This Package is part of the [ViRGiS project](https://www.virgis.org/) - bringing GiS to VR.